NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 After closing the Building Component Library dialog, measures are now loaded in the project.

-- Individual measures can be moved up or down using the arows at the right.
+- Individual measures can be moved up or down using the arrows at the right.
 - The "x" at the right will delete a measure from the project.
 - The arrow at the left of each measures will let you expand and collapse the view into that measure.